Engine Error Messages

 The entity can't be rendered by your hardware.
 Normal video cards can only render meshes of up to 65536 vertices or triangles.
 For a terrain, use chunks.

-The entity is too small, too big, or otherwise ill-scaled.
-It would never be visible on screen with this scale value.
+The entity is too small, too big, or otherwise ill-scaled (see scale) so that it can't be visible on screen with this scale value.

 The sound or animation file was not found or has an invalid format.